cuulee/contextablejs/README.md

 let ctx = new Context({mongo});
 ```

-We can now create a model from our schema above.
+We can now create a model from `userSchema`.

 ```js
 ctx.createModel('User', userSchema); // -> User
 ```

-Let's take a common scenario and imagine that we write an [Express](http://expressjs.com) route handler, a [Koa](http://koajs.com) controller or maybe a [GraphQL](https://github.com/graphql/graphql-js) mutation which will save user data into a database.
-We need to first validate the input, save the input to a database and then respond with the created object or with a nicely formatted error.
+Let's take a common scenario and imagine that we write an [Express](http://expressjs.com) route handler, a [Koa](http://koajs.com) controller or maybe a [GraphQL](https://github.com/graphql/graphql-js) mutation, which will save user data into a database.
+We need to first validate the input, save the input data to a database and then respond with the created object or with a nicely formatted error.
 Here is how the code will look like.

 ```js
 let User = ctx.getModel('User');